 What are nonconforming uses and structures?

-Nonconforming uses, or structures, are those that legally existed before a change in zoning regulations but no longer meet current zoning standards.
+Nonconforming uses, or structures, are those that existed legally before a change in zoning regulations but no longer meet current zoning standards.
 Zoning ordinances typically allow these uses or structures to continue, but may limit expansion, alteration, or rebuilding if destroyed.

 Property owners or interested parties may appeal a zoning decision to the appropriate municipal land-use board or governing body, or to a court.
 Appeals can challenge actions such as permit denials, conditions placed on approvals, or interpretations of zoning ordinances.
 Specific procedures and timelines for appeals are set by local ordinance and state law.